-Income Generation / Savings

-Fees and Charges
+Income Generation / Savings Fees and Charges

-- The Council's Extended Leadership Team will present further budget options to Members for income generation/savings/reduced expenditure, as part of the Budget Setting Workshop being planned for Monday 8th October. - The Extended Leadership Team will bring forward business cases to Members to invest in technology to make savings or reduce costs in the base budget.
+- The Council's Extended Leadership Team have been directed by the Executive to present further budget options to Members for income generation/savings/reduced expenditure, as part of the Budget Setting Workshop scheduled for Thursday 11th October, taking into consideration the Council's corporate strategy. - The Extended Leadership Team will bring forward business cases to Members to invest in technology to make savings or reduce costs in the base budget.
 This could also be through working with Partners e.g. Town and Parish Councils. - During 2019/20, there will be a report to Members on options on the restructure of the Senior Leadership Team which will be reviewed.
 This will be for a decision within the first six months of the new Council. - Income from Fees and Charges will be annually reviewed and set.
-Some fees and charges are set by statute (e.g. planning fees) and others are set on a cost recovery basis e.g. licensing. - The Council's strategy is that COP Leads will work with Hub Lead Members to review fees and charges on a regular (at least annual) basis and these will be presented to the relevant Committee or Council for approval as part of the budget setting process. - For those not prescribed, fees will be set at a realistic rate following appropriate consultation e.g. car parking tariffs or charging for public conveniences (20p). - Some income will be incidental e.g. recycling and will be market led in terms of income received.
-The strategy will be to share that risk with the contractor. - The Council will continue to carry out paid consultancy work for other Local Authorities for example business transformation (T18), Human Resources (carrying out assessments using the behavioural framework) - to generate income for WDBC. - Assets and Estate Management the strategy is that rental income will be at market rates and rents are reviewed in a timely manner with active debt recovery.
+Some fees and charges are set by statute (e.g. planning fees) and others are set on a cost recovery basis e.g. licensing. - The Council's strategy is that COP Leads will work with Executive Lead Members to review fees and charges on a regular (at least annual) basis and these will be presented to the relevant Committee or Council for approval as part of the budget setting process. - For those not prescribed, fees will be set at a realistic rate following appropriate consultation e.g. car parking tariffs or charging for public conveniences (20p). - Some income will be incidental e.g. recycling and will be market led in terms of income received. - The Council will continue to carry out paid consultancy work for other Local Authorities for example business transformation (T18), Human Resources (carrying out assessments using the behavioural framework) to generate income for SHDC. - Assets and Estate Management the strategy is that rental income will be at market rates and rents are reviewed in a timely manner with active debt recovery.
 The Council has target occupancy levels, though rent free periods can also be allowed in limited circumstances where there is a business need.